2000 Queensland Beechcraft King Air crash: Background

-The aircraft involved in the crash was a Beechcraft 200 Super King Air, registration VH-SKC, serial number BB-47, manufactured in 1975.
+The aircraft involved in the crash was a Beechcraft 200 Super King Air, registration VH-SKC, manufactured in 1975.
 The aircraft had about 19,000 hours of service before the crash.
 The amount of air passed into the cabin is controlled by bleed air valves on the engines.
 The positions of the bleed air valves can be altered by the pilot.
 According to the investigation report, "The aircraft was not fitted with a high cabin altitude aural warning device, nor was it required to be."
 The aircraft was fitted with an emergency oxygen system—an oxygen tank which could supply oxygen to the crew through two masks located in the cockpit, and to passengers through masks which drop from the ceiling of the cabin.

-Investigators concluded the aircraft was airworthy at the time the crash occurred, and a pilot who flew the aircraft earlier in the day said the aircraft functioned normally.
+Investigators concluded the aircraft was airworthy at the time of the crash, and a pilot who flew the aircraft earlier in the day said the aircraft functioned normally.
 The investigation report stated that "the maintenance release was current, and an examination of the aircraft's maintenance records found no recurring maintenance problems that may have been factors in the accident."

 Crash

 The aircraft was flying to Gwalia Gold Mine, in Leonora, Western Australia.

 On Monday 4 September 2000, the Beechcraft, chartered by mining company Sons of Gwalia, departed Perth, Western Australia, for the town of Leonora, Western Australia.
 On board were seven mine workers travelling to Gwalia Gold Mine.
-The aircraft took off from Perth at 6:09 pm local time (1009 Coordinated Universal Time (UTC)), and was cleared by ATC to climb to FL130 (13000 ft).
-Five minutes later, at 1015, it was further cleared to its cruising altitude of FL250 (25000 ft); with an instruction to be at FL160 (16000 ft) by 36 nmi from Perth.
+The aircraft took off from Perth at 6:09 pm local time (10:09 Coordinated Universal Time (UTC)), and was cleared by ATC to climb to FL130 (13000 ft).
+Five minutes later, at 10:15, it was further cleared to its cruising altitude of FL250 (25000 ft); and instructed to be at FL160 (16000 ft) by 36 nmi from Perth.
 The pilot acknowledged this transmission.

-Five minutes later, at 1020, as the aircraft climbed through FL156 (15600 ft), it was cleared to waypoint DEBRA.
+Five minutes later, at 10:20, as the aircraft climbed through FL156 (15600 ft), it was cleared to waypoint DEBRA.
 The pilot again acknowledged.
-At approximately 1033, the aircraft passed through its cleared level, and at FL256 (25600 ft), ATC asked the pilot to confirm his altitude.
+At approximately 10:33, the aircraft passed through its cleared level, and at FL256 (25600 ft), ATC asked the pilot to confirm his altitude.
 "Sierra Kilo Charlie—um—standby," the pilot replied.
 This was the final spoken transmission from the aircraft, and its climb continued.
 According to the investigation report, several open-microphone transmissions followed, with the sound of background noise from the engines, a person breathing, "one unintelligible syllable," and "two chime-like tones, similar to those generated by electronic devices."
 During this time, ATC attempted to regain contact with the pilot.
-At 1040, the controller called out, "Sierra Kilo Charlie Sierra Kilo Charlie, Melbourne Centre, if receiving this transmission squawk ident."
-At 1041, the controller asked again, "Sierra Kilo Charlie, only receiving open mike from you.
+At 10:40, the controller called out, "Sierra Kilo Charlie Sierra Kilo Charlie, Melbourne Centre, if receiving this transmission squawk ident."
+At 10:41, the controller asked again, "Sierra Kilo Charlie, only receiving open mike from you.
 Would you contact me on one two five decimal two."